 He then married the half-sister of his dead wife, Aoife, who in the way of all good stories, was jealous of Lir’s love for his four children.

-The wicked stepmother cast a spell on them, turning them into beautiful white swans with the final words “I leave you with your voice however and the most beautiful singing ever heard”.
+Their wicked stepmother cast a spell on them, turning them into beautiful white swans with the final words “I leave you with your voice however and the most beautiful singing ever heard”.

 When Christianity came to Ireland, the Children of Lir regained human form.

 Robert the Bruce

 The legend tells of Robert the Bruce and his small army of around 300 men fleeing to Rathlin Island in 1306 to evade the English Army and recover from their defeat at Perth.
-The King took refuge in a cave under the East Lighthouse at Altacarry.

 Stone Walls, Round Pillars, Fairies, Hares and Seals

-Legend has it that the fairies were the most nimble in Ireland as they liked to dance on the round pillars.
+Legend has it that Rathlin Island fairies were the most nimble in Ireland as they liked to dance on the round pillars, unique to the island.

-Today the resident colony of seals is basking at Usher Point.
+In blazing sunshine the resident colony of seals is basking at Usher Point.

-At the south of the island is Roonivoolin ( which means “point of the gulls”) where Wild, Irish Seaweed is harvested by hand for Roscara Soothing Seaweed Lotion.
+At the south of the island is Roonivoolin ( which means “point of the gulls”) where wild, Irish Seaweed is harvested by hand for Roscara Soothing Seaweed Lotion.

-The waters are pristine and nearby fields are home to elusive Irish hares, one of Europe’s rarest mammals.
+The Island waters are pristine and nearby fields are home to elusive Irish hares, one of Europe’s rarest mammals.

 The Great Hunger

-And, Frances Black, called “the sweetest voice of Ireland” by Nanci Griffith, and now a member of the Seanad beautifully and movingly portrays the heartbreak in her song “The Island”.
+And, Frances Black, called “the sweetest voice of Ireland” by Nanci Griffith, and now a member of the Seanad, beautifully and movingly portrays the heartbreak in her song “The Island”.

 Beir Bua Agus Beannacht,

-The Children of Lir
+The Children of Lir: Irish Myths and Legends